 Monica had been ballet dancing since she was three years old and at the age of sixteen decided it was time to end her hobbie.
 An abrupt end to the many hours of dancing left her searching for a new form of movement.
 She had heard only a little about yoga, but found a studio near her house in Auckland and decided to give it a try.
 Unfortunately, she realised years of ballet had given her strong legs but very weak arms, and found the class overwhelming.
 However she committed to the practice and continued to go back, as well as found yoga studios around the world with her travels, and soon yoga became a daily ritual.
 Yoga created space in Monica’s body that she never thought was possible and with that came a newfound space in her mind.

-Monica wanted to complete a yoga teacher training but never felt the time was right, however, mid-2018 a personal issue left Monica to take the rest of the year off modelling.
-She found a 200-hour Vinyasa and Yin Yoga teacher training with Tymi Howard for October in Ubud, Bali.
+In 2018 Monica completed her 200-hour Vinyasa and Yin Yoga teacher training with Tymi Howard in Ubud, Bali.
 The training ignited a passion for sharing the practice of yoga and in November on arrival back in New Zealand she began her yoga teaching career.

 Monica is constantly growing and expanding her knowledge on all things health and wellbeing.
 She is passionate about the life-changing practice of yoga and using it to build strength, flexibility and to deepen the mind-body connection.